By Hardik Rajgor Feb. 14, 2019

 I admit, as Mumbaikars, we can be dramatic about the odd month of non-sweat weather, or as the rest of the country calls it, “pleasant weather”.
 We start shivering when the temperature hovers around 25, sleep with two blankets when it drops to 20, and start expecting snow the minute someone says, “The minimum temperature today is expected to be 12.”

-But this year, the temperature has touched 10 degrees in parts of Mumbai.
+But this week, the temperature have dipped to 13 degrees in parts of Mumbai.
 No, this is not inside our air-conditioned homes and office.
 The feet feel a shiver when they touch the bathroom tiles and the breeze stings our ears at night.
 We need to keep car windows shut and wear two layers of clothing instead of one, unless you are Salman Khan of course, who will roam shirtless even in Siberia.
 As someone who has been cold-shamed all his life, I think we can now be accepted in the cold cities group officially.
 Besides, if so many people in the city are coughing away at the same time, then surely it must be cold right?
 Even Donald Trump agrees with this logic.

 Plus, this month, I finally have some validation from my Delhi colleagues: They agree it is chilly, though they refuse to utter the W word.
 That’s a beginning.
 I think it’s time that the rest of the country also stopped cold-shaming us and finally admit, that with a bit of help from global warming and us screwing up the environment, the Mumbai winter has finally arrived.